tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Adaptive DNS:
-: Adaptive DNS is a technique to provide an encrypted transport for DNS queries that can be sent directly to a Designated DoH Server, use Oblivious DoH to hide the client IP address, or use Direct Resolvers when required or appropriate.
+: Adaptive DNS is a technique to provide an encrypted transport for DNS queries that can be sent directly to a Designated DoH Server, to use Oblivious DoH to hide the client IP address, or to use Direct Resolvers when required or appropriate.

 Designated DoH Server:
 : A DNS resolver that provides connectivity over HTTPS (DoH) that is designated as a